nbgrp/singlea/docs/bundles/jwt.md

 ### Output

-JWT Bundle adds to the client registration output a public JWK which can be used further to check a user JWT signature.
+The JWT bundle adds to the client registration output the public JWK, which can be used further to verify the signature of the user's JWT.

 ``` yaml
 {